Accountability Counsel Five-Year Strategy

 - conclude our current cases in accordance with community goals, including through using a joint teams approach where impactful;

-- achieving a fully functional Africa office drawing on Africa accountability ecosystems research already underway;
+- achieve a fully functional Africa office, drawing on Africa accountability ecosystems research already underway;

 - make progress defining accountability ecosystem gaps in Asia, with an objective of increasing Asia regional office capacity, and strengthening the ecosystem by continuing knowledge sharing through trainings and support to advocates in the region;